 OVERALL - 90 with: Listening - 17; Reading - 21; Speaking - 20; Writing - 21

 OVERALL - 62 with: Listening - 59; Reading - 59; Speaking - 59; Writing - 59

 Cambridge English B2 First, C1 Advanced or C2 Proficiency:

 OVERALL - 176 with: Listening - 162; Reading - 169; Speaking - 162; Writing - 169

 Read more about specific English Language requirements here.

 You will be required to supply the following documentation with your application as proof you meet the entry requirements of this degree programme.
 If you have not yet completed your current programme of study, then you can still apply and you can provide your Degree Certificate at a later date.

-Completing the MPH at the University of Aberdeen will equip you with broad Public Health knowledge and essential research skills relevant for application in both academic and workplace practitioner environments, including:
+Completing the MPH at the University of Aberdeen will equip you with a cutting-edge knowledge of Public Health and essential research skills relevant for application in both academic and workplace practitioner environments across the globe, including:

-The University has excellent links with NHS Grampian which is responsible for providing health and social care to a population of just over 500,000 in the Northeast region of Scotland and employs around 17,000 staff.
+The University has excellent links with NHS Grampian and the City Council which is responsible for providing health and social care to a population of just over 500,000 in the Northeast region of Scotland and employs around 17,000 staff.